Atomiumm/mymidipad/README.md

 # mymidipad

 Some python that allows easy config and use of midi pads with multiple functionalities.
+THIS IS NOT WORKING YET.
+IT IS STILL IN DEVELOPMENT.
+WILL HAVE A FIRST WORKING VERSION IN A FEW DAYS

 ---
 ## Dependencies